nwtime/ntpwww/content/en/archives/4.1.0/ntpq.md

 &nbsp;&nbsp;&nbsp;&nbsp;<tt>TEST9</tt>

-&nbsp;&nbsp;&nbsp;&nbsp;Either the peer delay or dispersion is greater than one second, which is higly unlikely unless the peer is on Mars.
+&nbsp;&nbsp;&nbsp;&nbsp;Either the peer delay or dispersion is greater than one second, which is highly unlikely unless the peer is on Mars.

 &nbsp;&nbsp;&nbsp;&nbsp;<tt>TEST10</tt>